rodrigoalcarazdelaosa/fisiquimicamente/content/en/authors/alicia-sampedro/_index.md

 - 🌐 Translators
 ---

-I am a Physics and Chemistry Teacher.
+I am a bilingual Physics and Chemistry Teacher at [IES Cardenal Pardo](http://iescardenalpardotavera.centros.educa.jcyl.es/sitio/index.cgi) in Tavera but I am also passionate about the use of ICT and robotics in the classroom.